Is it actually possible to travel to the Galapagos on a budget?

 - $1,300 for 6-days on a first class ship

 You may come across guidebooks or blogs that cite these last-minute Galapagos cruise prices to be much less than some of the examples that we’ve shown here.
 While it is most definitely possible to find lower rates than what we’ve listed (particularly during low season), we caution that prices have risen dramatically within the past year.
 Last minute cruise prices listed in 2016 and prior may be outdated.
-One agent revealed to us his last-minute cruise prices from 2014, which were almost half of what they are today for the same boats!
+One agent showed us his last-minute cruise prices from 2014, which were almost half of what they are today for the exact same boats and itineraries!

 Considerations When Deciding on a Last-Minute Galapagos Cruise Deal